nahjeewill/AWS-EC2-Instance/README.md

 - In the EC2 Dashboard, click “Launch instance”.

-- Fill out the form:
+- Fill out the form: (Make sure a VPC and Subnet is created beforehand.)

 3.1 Name and Tags